darrenleeweber/streaming_metrics/README.md

    - see notes below and code in `medianOptions.scala`

 Notes on the code:
- - for prototype purposes an ease of command line use, all the code is in one script file
+ - for prototype purposes and easy command line use, all the code is in a scala script file
-   - to solidify the code for maintenance, traits and classes should be broken out
+   - see `user_metrics/userMetrics.scala`
+   - try `cat users.csv | scala user_metrics/userMetrics.scala`
+ - a packaged jar can be built using the scala build tool (sbt)
+   - `sbt package` -> `target/scala*/streaming_metrics*.jar`
-   - unit tests are required for maintenance of the code in a production setting
+   - more unit tests are required for maintenance of the code in a production setting
-   - the code is easily navigated in a decent IDE

 ```
 $ sbt
 sbt:streaming_metrics> runMain org.example.metrics.UserMetrics ./users.csv
-[warn] Multiple main classes detected.
-Run 'show discoveredMainClasses' to see the list
-[info] Running org.example.metrics.UserMetrics ./users.csv
 {"users": {
     "age": {
       "count": 1000,